-The annual cost-of-living adjustment (COLA) assumed in the valuation increases from 1.25% to 1.65% over eight years, beginning January 1, 2020.
-The COLA reflected for January 1, 2019 is 2.00%, in accordance with the actual COLA approved by the Board.
-This COLA assumption reflects an assumption that general inflation will increase from 1.85% to a normative inflation assumption of 2.25% over eight years.
+The annual cost-of-living adjustment (COLA) assumed in the valuation increases from 1.30% to 1.65% over seven years, beginning January 1, 2021.
+The COLA reflected for

+January 1, 2020 is 0%, in accordance with the actual COLA approved by the Board.
+This COLA assumption reflects an assumption that general inflation will increase from 1.90% to a normative inflation assumption of 2.25% over seven years.
 It is also based on the current policy of the Board to grant a COLA on each January 1 as follows: If the June to June change in the CPI-U is less than 2% for consecutive one year periods, a cost-ofliving increase of 2% will be granted when the cumulative increase is equal to or greater than 2%, at which point the cumulative increase in the CPI-U will be reset to zero.
 For the following year, the starting CPI-U will be based on the June value immediately preceding the January 1 at which the 2% cost-of-living increase is granted.
 If the June to June change in the CPI-U is greater than or equal to 2%, but less than 5%, a cost-of-living increase of 2% will be granted.
 If the June to June change in the CPI-U is greater than or equal to 5%, a cost-of-living increase of 5% will be granted.
 If the CPI decreases, no COLA is provided.
 The COLA applies to service retirements and beneficiary annuities.
 The COLA does not apply to the benefits for in-service death payable to spouses (where the spouse is over age 60), and does not apply to the spouse with children pre-retirement death benefit, the dependent children pre-retirement death benefit, or the dependent parent death benefit.
 The total lifetime COLA cannot exceed 80% of the original benefit.
 PSRS members receive a COLA on the second January after retirement, while PEERS members receive a COLA on the fourth January after retirement.

-Mortality Assumption
+Mortality Assumption Actives:

-Actives: PEERS: RP 2006 Total Dataset Employee Mortality Table, multiplied by an adjustment factor of .75 at all ages for both males and females, with static projection using the
+PEERS: RP 2006 Total Dataset Employee Mortality Table, multiplied by an adjustment factor of .75 at all ages for both males and females, with static projection using the 2014 SSA Improvement Scale to 2028.

-PSRS: RP 2006 White Collar Employee Mortality Table, multiplied by an adjustment factor of .75 at all ages for both males and females, with static projection using the experience adjustments and static projection to 2028 using the 2014 SSA
+PSRS: RP 2006 White Collar Employee Mortality Table, multiplied by an adjustment factor of .75 at all ages for both males and females, with static projection using the 2014 SSA Improvement Scale to 2028.